mntone/Data.Amf/Document/Root.AmfArray.md

 ---------------|-----------
 Sequencify　    |Retrives the Amf representation of the encapsulated value.
 GetBoolean     |Gets the Boolean if the ValueType of the encapsulated value is Boolean.
-GetInteger     |Gets the Integer if the ValueType of the encapsulated value is Integer.
-GetDouble      |Gets the Double if the ValueType of the encapsulated value is Double.
+GetNumber      |Gets the Double if the ValueType of the encapsulated value is Number.
 GetString      |Gets the String if the ValueType of the encapsulated value is String.
 GetDate        |Gets the Date if the ValueType of the encapsulated value is Date.
 GetByteArray   |Gets the ByteArray if the ValueType of the encapsulated value is ByteArray.